shcaba/Sebastes_melanops_OR/Document/_main.knit.md

 <!--chapter:end:40management.Rmd-->

 # Acknowledgments
 Here are all the mad props!
+We thank...

 <!--chapter:end:41acknowledgments.Rmd-->